andreikop/python-ws-discovery/README.md

 WS-Discovery in Python
 ======================
-This is WS-Discovery implementation for python.
+This is WS-Discovery implementation for Python3 **only**.
 It allows to discover services and to be discovered.

 Authors and maintaining
 -----------------------
 [Original version](http://code.google.com/p/python-ws-discovery/) was created by L.A.
 Fernando <lafernando@gmail.com>

-This is fork by Andrei Kopats <hlamer@tut.by> with fiew fixes applyied.
+This is fork by Andrei Kopats <hlamer@tut.by> with few fixes applied.
+Python3 port done by Pieter Jordaan <pieterwjordaanpc@gmail.com>

 I forked this project to make my fixes available for the public.
 It seems like L.A.
 Fernando no longer interested in the project and ignores patches.
 Maintaining the project is not among my priorities.
 If you know, that original author resumed maintaining this project - notify me, I'll drop the fork.
 If you want to maintain it and already **have done** something for it - let me know, I'll replace this page with redirect to your site.